vladimir-vg/batiscaph/README.md

 ![Submersible MIR-2](https://pp.userapi.com/c639530/v639530374/4fcba/8ykO3N012hA.jpg)

 Batiscaph is a research device that submerges in ocean and explores unknown space.
-That's what this tool does -- submerges into Erlang node and observes how it works.
+That's what this tool does -- submerges into Erlang node and observes how work programs in it.

 UI ideas for this project could be found here: https://www.figma.com/file/Jz6rhLiGoFbRZOZnoeTBHIvj/Chertezh